Book name : ”SMP Concept-based 3D Constitutive Models for Geomaterials”

 This book introduces the SMP criterion, the integration of the SMP criterion with the well-known Cam-clay model, and the application of the SMP criterion to the general elastoplastic constitutive models for geomaterials like clay, sand and unsaturated soil.
 In addition to the theoretical development of constitutive models, the book contains high-quality experimental data obtained from conventional and true triaxial tests on various soils.
 The scope and the level of the book ensure that it will be a valuable resource for postgraduate students, academics and geotechnical engineering professionals alike.

 Hajime Matsuoka is Professor of Civil Engineering at the Nagoya Institute of Technology in Japan and the author of a number of books.
-His research interests include Earth Reinforcement and Vibration Reduction by Soilbags, in-situ Direct Shear Test and Constitutive Models for Soils.
+His research interests include Constitutive Models for Soils, Earth Reinforcement and Vibration Reduction by Soilbags and in-situ Direct Shear Test etc .

 De’an Sun is Professor of Engineering at the Department of Civil Engineering, Shanghai University.
-His current research interests include Unsaturated Soil Mechanics and Soil Constitutive Modelling.
+His current research interests include Soil Constitutive Modelling and Unsaturated Soil Mechanics etc.

 Contents